SAGE AND BAY LEAF WARMING BROTH

 OCCASION/HOLIDAY

-Winter, Fall, Thanksgiving
+Winter, Fall, Thanksgiving, Christmas, Spring

 SPECIAL CONSIDERATION/DIETARY CONCERNS

-Alcohol–Free Drinks, Healthy, Low Fat, Low Sodium, Low/No Sugar, Quick &Easy, Vegan, Vegetarian, Wheat / Gluten-Free
+Alcohol–Free Drinks, Healthy, Low Fat, Low Sodium, Low/No Sugar, Quick & Easy, Vegan, Vegetarian, Wheat / Gluten-Free

 DISH TYPE